 National Association of REALTORS Tacoma Real Estate Agents as Fair Housing Champions

-MovetoTacoma.com creator and Tacoma Real Estate Agent Marguerite Martin was on of the agents recognized by NAR as an agent trying to be on the right side of history this time.
+Tacoma Real Estate Agent Marguerite Martin was on of the agents recognized by NAR as an agent trying to be on the right side of history this time.
 She is also a REALTOR and creator of MovetoTacoma.com.

 To learn more about Marguerite’s efforts around race and real estate check out her conversation on Nate Bowling’s Podcast, “How Homeowners in Rising Markets Can Fight Displacement” and her interview with Jasmyn Jefferson, “Race, Real Estate and Friendship.”